Coronavirus doesn't care that it's the NCAA Tournament - WHIZ News

 UCLA, which entered the main bracket as a No. 11 after a First Four win over Michigan State, overpowered sixth-seeded BYU 73-62 in the day’s only other upset.
 Otherwise, it was all chalk.

 Both No. 1 seeds playing Saturday came out breathing fire.
 Gonzaga, the tournament’s overall top seed, crushed Norfolk State, and Michigan manhandled Texas Southern.
-No. 2 Alabama had its way with Iona and peripatetic coach Rick Pitino, and Iowa sent Grand Canyon — which chartered two private jets to bring 240 members of the GCU student section to the game — packing.
+No. 2 Alabama had its way with Iona and peripatetic coach Rick Pitino, and Iowa sent packing Grand Canyon — which chartered two private jets to bring 240 members of the GCU student section to the game.

 The other winners were Oklahoma, Creighton (narrowly), USC, Kansas, LSU, Colorado (over media favorite and trendy upset pick Georgetown), Florida State and Maryland.